-- Developing a trainee pharmacist workforce capable of working across the healthcare system better prepared to deliver advanced patient care upon registration - Improving the understanding of the transfer of care issues and how to support patients as they transition between care settings - Enhancing the relationship development between partner sites - Trainee pharmacists in multi-sector posts can educate colleagues (in all sites) on barriers and difficulties regarding communication and transfer of care - Promoting the role of pharmacists in non-traditional sectors of practice (such as general practice) as part of a portfolio career - Trainee pharmacists will develop a broader skill set, allowing them to better support service delivery in their main sector of employment.
+2.8.2 Developing a trainee pharmacist workforce capable of working across the healthcare system better prepared to deliver advanced patient care upon registration

+2.8.3 Improving the understanding of the transfer of care issues and how to support patients as they transition between care settings

+2.8.4 Enhancing the relationship development between partner sites

+2.8.5 Trainee pharmacists in multi-sector posts can educate colleagues (in all sites) on barriers and difficulties regarding communication and transfer of care

+2.8.6 Promoting the role of pharmacists in non-traditional sectors of practice (such as general practice) as part of a portfolio career

+2.8.7 Trainee pharmacists will develop a broader skill set, allowing them to better support service delivery in their main sector of employment.

-Programmes that include multi-sector placements require separate training plans to be submitted to NES which include the objectives of the training in each area of practice.
+Programmes that include multi-sector placements require separate training plans which include the objectives of the training in each area of practice.
 As part of the training plan, activities that trainee pharmacists will complete during their training will need mapping to the GPhC Full learning outcomes (incorporating prescribing) for FTY trainee pharmacists.
 NES can provide template training plan frameworks.
-The GPhC can provide further information on the requirements of multi-sector posts.
-Please contact the FTY Pharmacy Principal Lead if you wish to discuss potential opportunities of offering a multi- sector programme.
+Please contact the FTY Pharmacy Principal Lead if you wish to discuss potential opportunities of offering a multi-sector programme.

-3.9 Foundation Training Year (FTY) Training Grant
+2.9 Foundation Training Year (FTY) Training Grant